 Which Procedure Is Best for Me?

 Some things to consider when choosing between a surgical and non surgical facelift are the quality and longevity of your results.
-A non surgical facelift can give you moderate results with minimal downtime. but you’ll need repeated touch-up sessions to preserve your results.
-A surgical facelift can give you dramatic results that are long-lasting but requires a recovery period.
+A nonsurgical facelift delivers moderate results with minimal downtime. but you’ll need repeated touch-up sessions to preserve your look.
+A surgical facelift can give you youthful, dramatic results that are long-lasting, but the procedure requires a recovery period.

-Our team at McNemar Cosmetic Surgery + Med Spa can help you determine the right facelift procedure for you based on your goals and budget.
+Our team at McNemar Cosmetic Surgery + Med Spa can help you determine the right facelift procedure for your needs based on your goals and budget.
 Please request a consultation or call us at (209) 834-0626 to schedule an appointment.

 Leave a Reply